Competition Level When Looking for a Job

 Your suit of armor in the battle plays a big role.
 There are a lot of indicators of your preparation for the interview and your attire is one of them.
 Making efforts to dress the part speaks a lot about your seriousness to get the job.

 Though dressing well is more important for female applicants (minimum jewelry and make-up), it applies to men as well.
-The income statistics of well-dressed and maintained individuals is a proof about how important dressing up is for the interview process.
+The income statistics of well-dressed and maintained individuals is proof of how important dressing up is for the interview process.

 Do your best on the day!